 Google Drive has 10TB, 20TB and 30TB plans, which is great for a large NAS or multiple devices.

-In addition to 15GB free, Google Drive offers some smaller 100GB and 200GB plans for $1.99 and $2.99 per month, respectively.
+In addition to 15GB free, Google Drive offers smaller 100GB and 200GB plans for $1.99 and $2.99 per month, respectively.
 However, premium users have access to larger storage plans.

-There are downsides to dealing with a big company — particularly around privacy and data collection.
+There are downsides to dealing with a big company — particularly concerning privacy and data collection.
 However, if you need to protect your data and want a trusted, proven provider that’s easy to use, comes with some nice features and isn’t too expensive, read our Google Drive review to learn more.

 15GB